jaysohal/Lightsail/README.md

 # Lightsail

-Host a werdpress website on AWS Lightsail.
+Host a Wordpress website on AWS Lightsail.

 ## Create Instances